SovietCoffe404/Hack-Pad-HC-project/README.md

 # Hack-Pad-HC-project
 This is my Hack Pad for Hack Club
-I've included the following files in the "PCB.zip" -Gerber
+I've included the following files in the PCB
+-Gerber
 -.kicad_pcb
 -.kicadsch
 -.kicadpro
-The "Hack Pad firmware.zip" has these files -Keymap.Json
+The Hack pad firmware has these files
+-Keymap.Json
 -Firmware in .Hex to burn it into the keyboard
-And last but not least in the "CAD.zip" you can find the following files -The top and the bottom case
+And last but not least in the CAD you can find the following files -The top and the bottom case
+-The model of the assembled case
 -A .stl file of two of the cases for 3D printing
 Here are some SS about the project
 <img width="1788" height="934" alt="Upper case" src="https://github.com/user-attachments/assets/25f52556-5f8c-4119-8fea-102fca604758" />